rli99/undr_rover/README.txt

     --absthresh N               Only keep variants which appear in at least this many read-pairs.
 Defaults to 2.
     --qualthresh N              Minimum base quality score (phred).
+    --overlap OVERLAP           Minimum fraction overlap of read to block region.
+Defaults to 0.9
     --max_variants N            Maximum amount of variants per read before the read is discarded.
 Defaults to 25.
     --reference FILE            Reference sequences in FASTA format.
     --id_info FILE              File containing rs ID information in vcf format.
-    --thorough                  If this parameter is set, gapped alignment will be used for all reads in which 2 or more SNV's are found.
+    --thorough                  If this parameter is set, gapped alignment will be used for all reads in which 2 or more SNVs are found.
 Defaults to False.
     --snvthresh N               Only applicable if --thorough is not set.
-Gapped alignment will be used for reads which have 2 SNV's within N bases of each other.
+Gapped alignment will be used for reads which have 2 SNVs within N bases of each other.
 Defaults to 1.
     --out FILE                  Output file containing called variants.
     --log FILE                  Logs progress in specified file, defaults to